keita00/gearswap/README.md

 # THF GearSwap for FFXI

-Feature-rich, modular GearSwap script for Thief (/DNC) in Final Fantasy XI.
+Feature-rich, modular GearSwap script for Thief (/DNC) and COR in Final Fantasy XI.

 ## Features